rafalpienkowski/rafalpienkowski.github.io/index.md

 - [Build Trigger](https://github.com/rafalpienkowski/build-trigger).
 This project has been made to allow multiple users to trigger a build defined in Visual Studio Team Services (VSTS).

+### Presentations

+- [In this repository](https://github.com/rafalpienkowski/presentations) you can find my presentations.

 ### Github

 My personal [Github](https://github.com/rafalpienkowski) repositories.